Yishak-Ali/Clash-Royale-API-Data-Analysis/README.md

 ## Prerequisites

-- Python with the following libraries
+- Python with the following libraries:
 	- pandas
 	- config
 	- requests